-Rates for Firm and Non-Firm Point-To-Point Transmission Service are provided in the Schedules appended to the Tariff: Firm Point-To-Point Transmission Service (Schedule 7); and Non-Firm Point-To-Point Transmission Service (Schedule 8).
+Rates for Firm Point-To-Point Transmission Service are provided in Schedule 7 appended to the Tariff.
 The Transmission Owner shall use Part 3 of this Tariff to make its Third-Party Sales.
-The Transmission Owner shall account for such use at the applicable Tariff rates, pursuant to Section 8.
+The Transmission Owner shall account for such use at the applicable Tariff rates, pursuant to Section 2.8 of this Tariff.

 The billing of these charges will be performed pursuant to Section 2.7 of this Tariff.